-In accordance with the specific strategy for the protection of civilian infrastructure previously proposed, a specific means of protection has been developed, which has been installed in trial situations and has already been tested in several electrical substations during a two- to three-year period (Figure 6).
+In accordance with the specific strategy for the protection of civilian infrastructure previously proposed by the author, he also developed specific means of protection, which are installed in trial operation and have already been tested in several electrical substations during 2 - 3 years, Fig. 5.